heissler3/theatrical_fundraiser_webapp/README.md

     + Print badge ("Hello, my name is...")
 + Reflect Play name in Donor Review
 + Replace randomize color palette with fixed, styled palette
++ Move pledge tier selectors to horizontal bar & de-colorize
++ Reflect pledge entries on pledge page (with a growing list on the right?)
 + Error checking everywhere